UEFA.com works better on other browsers

 The eight contenders for the 2025 UEFA Regions' Cup finals are set following the conclusion of the intermediate round in Europe's leading amateur tournament.

-The hosts and dates for the summer finals and the draw are to be announced.
+The finals will be held in San Marino in late June and early July, with the match and draw dates to be confirmed.
 The eight teams will be split into two groups of four, with the two first-placed sides to meet in the final.

 Contenders